Jargon4072/background_remove/README.md

 Here, we make use of the State Of the Art deep learning model Xception, published by google research team.

 The weights of Xception model needs to be downloaded before running the scripts.
-The script to use the model as API is also provided.
+The script to serve the model via REST API is also provided.

-### Setup
+## Setup
 #### 1. Downloading the weight file
 The script setup.sh downloads the trained model and sets it up so that the seg.py script can understand.
 >	./setup.sh